Meal, Combat, Individual ration: Spread Unit

-Each menu was grouped by their unit number (i.e., M-1, B-1 and D-1 items were grouped together).
+Each menu was grouped by their unit number (i.e., M-1, B-1, S-1, and D-1 items were grouped together).
 Alternative items (designated with an "A" suffix) were introduced to provide variety and reduce the monotony.
 For variety, the M-1 and M-3 units (since they both used small cans) were often switched.

 The "B"-unit's Crackers & Candy tin was lined with a piece of corrugated cardboard to protect the contents from damage.
-In the "D"-unit, the white bread came in one solid cylindrical piece wrapped in wax paper, while the pound cake, fruitcake, Orange Nut Roll, and Cinnamon Roll came wrapped in paper wrappers like cupcakes.
+In the "D"-unit, the white bread came in one solid cylindrical piece wrapped in wax paper, while the pound cake, fruitcake, Orange Nut Roll, and Cinnamon Nut Roll, and Date Pudding came wrapped in paper wrappers like cupcakes.

 The Accessory Pack came with salt, sugar, instant coffee, non-dairy creamer, two pieces of candy-coated chewing gum, a packet of toilet paper, a four-pack of commercial-grade cigarettes, and a book of 20 cardboard moisture-proof matches.

 Typical commercial brands issued in the cigarette ration were: Camel, Chesterfield, Kent, Kool, Lucky Strike, Marlboro, Pall Mall, Salem, or Winston.
 Due to health concerns, cigarettes were eliminated from the accessory packs in 1972.